Oklahoma National Guard provides aid to citizens affected by Hurricane Ida

 |Downloads:

-This work, Oklahoma National Guard provides aid to citizens affected by Hurricane Ida [Image 4 of 4], by SGT Anthony Jones, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Oklahoma National Guard provides aid to citizens affected by Hurricane Ida, by A1C Alex Kaelke, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 Oklahoma National Guard provides aid to citizens affected by Hurricane Ida